Mr Sharma (a pseudonym for perhaps your father, uncle, or neighbour) is a success story of the great Indian middle-class dream.

 You didn’t work for 40 years just to be the wealthiest patient in the hospital ward.
 Flip the switch.
 Buy the ticket.
 Turn on the AC.
 You earned it.

-Use our Robo-advisory Tool to create a complete financial plan! ⇐More than 3,000 investors and advisors use this!
-Use the discount code: robo25 for a 20% discount.
-Plan your retirement (early, normal, before, and after), as well as non-recurring financial goals (such as child education) and recurring financial goals (like holidays and appliance purchases).
-The tool would help anyone aged 18 to 80 plan for their retirement, as well as six other non-recurring financial goals and four recurring financial goals, with a detailed cash flow summary.
+Use our Robo-advisory Tool to create a complete financial plan!
+More than 3,000 investors and advisors use this!
+Use the discount code robo25 for 20% off.
+Plan your retirement (early, normal, before, and after), as well as non-recurring financial goals (such as child education) and recurring financial goals (such as holidays and appliance purchases).
+The tool would help anyone aged 18 to 80 plan for their retirement, as well as for six non-recurring and four recurring financial goals, with a detailed cash flow summary.

-Track your mutual funds and stock investments with this Google Sheet!
+Track your mutual funds and stock investments with our Google Sheet!

-We also publish monthly equity mutual funds, debt and hybrid mutual funds, index funds, and ETF screeners, as well as momentum and low-volatility stock screeners.
+We also publish monthly equity mutual funds, debt and hybrid mutual funds, index funds, ETF screeners, as well as momentum and low-volatility stock screeners.

 You can follow our articles on Google News